kazukiminemura/multimodal_on_AIPC/Readme.md

-# OpenVINO Stable Diffusion Service
+# Stable Diffusion Service
-Generate images locally with **OpenVINO/stable-diffusion-v1-5-int8-ov**.
-This project contains a FastAPI backend with an OpenVINO-aware model downloader plus a lightweight browser UI for prompt submission.
+Generate images from text prompts with a FastAPI backend powered by OpenVINO (`OpenVINO/stable-diffusion-v1-5-int8-ov`) and a lightweight browser UI for prompt submission.

 ## Getting Started